scicloj/clojure-data-cookbook/outline-draft.md

     - Converting between date and time formats
     - Comparing dates (relatively, i.e. checking for earlier/later than a certain date/time)

+### Interop
+- Working with python libraries in Clojure (see [libpython-clj](https://github.com/clj-python/libpython-clj))
+    - How to include python libraries with libpython-clj
+    - Using python classes as Clojure namespaces
+    - Examples of some of the most common ones that don't have equivalents in Clojure?
+(ML/NLP libraries?)
+        - Mention some common ones that _do_ have equivalents (data manipulation, visualization?)

 ### Performance
 - Benchmarking blocks of code
 - Tips for avoiding performance bottlenecks